-Call 999 or 112 immediately if you think you or someone else is having a heart attack or stroke.
-Every second counts with these conditions.
+Call 999 or 112 immediately if you think you or someone else is:

 - are feeling unwell and getting sicker, faster

-- are sick and can't keep fluids down
+- are sick and cannot keep fluids down

-- have not urinated in over 12 hours and have no urge to do so
+- have not peed in over 12 hours and have no urge to do so

 - are not feeling well and become confused and agitated